What Is The Average Salary of A Financial Analyst in India?

 According to a business and industry report, the position of a Financial Analyst is considered to be #15 job by many in the world of business.
-While it is true that these professionals have to spend comparatively longer hours in the workspace, but at the same time they happen to be extremely rewarded in terms of their salary and paycheque.
+While it is true that these professionals have to spend comparatively longer hours in the workspace, at the same time they happen to be extremely rewarded in terms of their salary and paycheque.

 With more and more companies looking to be financially sound, the number of job offerings is growing rapidly in this field.
-According to a survey done by Bureau of Labour Statistics, it is believed that there is about to be a massive 11% growth in the job position of Financial Analyst by the year 2026.
+According to a survey done by the Bureau of Labour Statistics, it is believed that there is about to be a massive 11% growth in the job position of Financial Analyst by the year 2026.

-While one thing is very sure that these professionals earn quite a lot in their career path, the only difference is about the experience of these professionals.
-On an average, a junior analyst, who is supposed to be at the entry-level position, earns around 327,070 INR on an annual basis.
+While one thing is very sure that these professionals earn quite a lot in their career path, the only difference is the experience of these professionals.
+On average, a junior analyst, who is supposed to be at the entry-level position, earns around 327,070 INR on an annual basis.

 This salary can be affected both positively as well as negatively on the basis of the base salary, the commission, bonus, profit sharing and other perks.
 This may either increase the salary or decrease the salary or even have absolutely no effect on the same.

-With increasing experiences, these professionals also get a major increase in their salaries.
+With increasing experience, these professionals also get a major increase in their salaries.
 In keeping with that, a senior analyst will be earning anything around 200k to 900k INR on an annual basis.
 Just like the factors affecting the salary of the junior analysts, these senior financial analysts also have similar factors influencing their salaries and increasing the same.

 As the salaries of these professionals are quite on the positive side, many aspirants are looking to get trained in the same from various training institutes like Imarticus Learning.